Applied Research & Innovation

 Environment and Ecology

 Whether you find yourself inspired by a new innovative design concept, are seeking to make an impact in the health sector of Alberta, want to work on a collaborative research team, or would like to 3D print a prototype, the department of Applied Research and Innovation will assist you.
-Please see our Applied Research and Innovation brochure for information on some past projects we've worked on.

 Research Support Fund